nthloop/Objektiv/README.md

 Objektiv
 ========================================

-<span style="float: left">![Objektiv Logo][logo]</span> Objektiv is a
-utility that lets you switch your default browser easily.
+![Objektiv Logo][logo] Objektiv is a utility that lets you switch your default browser easily.
 You might find it useful if you're a web designer or use multiple browsers in your workflow.

 **[Download Objektiv now][download]!** Works with Mac OS X 10.7 (Lion) onwards.